Rinzyy/vibecalmer/CONTRIBUTING.md

-# Contributing to VibeDown
+# Contributing to VibeCalmer

-Thank you for your interest in contributing to VibeDown!
+Thank you for your interest in contributing to VibeCalmer!
 We're excited to have you join our community.
 This document provides guidelines and instructions for contributing to the project.

 ## Code of Conduct